 Also read: 3 Common Challenges About Starting a Business Mentoring Program

 If an organization is starting a mentoring program for the first time, it’s a good idea to get some outside expertise.
-If an individual without the proper training and background is tasked with starting the business mentoring program, they’re likely to make some missteps and the business mentoring program isn’t likely to be as successful as it could be.
+If an individual without the proper training and background is tasked with starting the business mentoring program, they’re likely to make some mistakes, and the business mentoring program isn’t likely to be as successful as it could be.
 Find a consultant who is experienced in running mentoring programs.
 It’s also a good idea to invest in mentoring software for the mentoring program.
-Mentoring software can help with the administrative burden of running the program, and provide additional resources like mentor and mentee training and support in matching mentor and mentee pairs.
+Mentoring software can help with the administrative burden of running the program and provide additional resources like mentor and mentee training and support in matching mentor and mentee pairs.

 Also Read: What is a mentoring software and how does it work?

-Many organizations find that the investment in a professional mentoring program provides a healthy return.
+Many organizations find that investing in a professional mentoring program provides a healthy return.
 In one study by Sodexo, the financial gains of the mentoring program were realized within six months and were twice as much as the cost of the program.
 Other studies of executive mentoring programs have found similar returns.
 There are other non-financial gains that are important to organizations, including increased job satisfaction and increased organizational commitment.
 Clearly, an investment in career mentoring pays dividends for organizations.